-A color discovered in Australia mutation is the white-berry one Shalistin, on open blown seedling Cygne Blanc, Due to its outstanding properties, Cabernet Sauvignon is a popular crossing partner worldwide with around 80 new varieties after this Riesling the second most popular breed.
+A color discovered in Australia mutation is the white-berry Shalistin, on open bleeding seedling Cygne Blanc, Due to its outstanding properties, Cabernet Sauvignon is a popular crossing partner worldwide and with around 80 new varieties after this Riesling the second most popular breed.
 Direct descendants are Arcas.
 Arinarnoa. baron.
 Until he.
 Cabaret Noir.
 Cabernet Blanc.
 Cabernet Carbon.
 Cabernet Carol.
 Cabernet Colonjes.
 Cabernet Cortis.
 Cabernet Cubin.
 Cabernet Diane.
 Cabernet Doré.
 Cabernet Dorio.
 Cabernet Dorsa.
 Cabernet Eidos.
 Cabernet Jura.
 Cabernet Lion.
 Cabernet Malbec.
 Cabernet Mitos.
 Cabernet pepper.
 Cabernet Suntory.
 Cabernet Volos.
 Cabertin.
 Caperan.
 Carmine.
 Carmi Noir.
 Carnelian.
 Centurion.
 Cienna.
 Codrinski.
 Echmiadzini.
 Ekigaïna.
 Eraskh.
 Granatovy.
 Kaberam.
 Luminitsa.
 Marselan.
 Mourvèdre Hichle.
 Odessky Cherny.
 Pinotin.
 Prince Noir.
 Probus.
 Riesel.
 Roobernet.
 Rouene.
 Rubienne.
 Rubinovy Magaracha.
 Ruby Cabernet.
 Ruen.
 Satin Noir.
 Shiroka Melnishka.
 Tisserand.
 Tyrian.
 VB 32-7.
 Vympel and Yama Sauvignon,

 The name Bidure gave rise to the assumption that Cabernet Sauvignon by the two Roman authors Columella (1st century BC) and Pliny the Elder (23-79) mentioned, antique variety Biturica could descend.
 Another hypothesis is called the ancient Spanish variety Cocolubis as an ancestor of Biturica and later Cabernet Sauvignon.
 And from Greek ampelographers became the native Volitsa Mavri as a descendant of Balisca (Biturica) and ancestor of Cabernet Sauvignon suspected.
 But all these hypotheses were refuted by the now-cleared lineage.
 It is a much younger variety, probably in the area Gironde (Bordeaux) was created at least before the 18th century.